gwu-libraries/DigOp/README.md

         KABIS_SERVER_URL = ''

-12. Use the following two commands in shell to export the two environment variables
+12. Use the following command in shell to set the loacale

-        export LANG=es_ES.UTF-8
-        export LC_ALL=es_ES.UTF-8
+        sudo dpkg-reconfigure locales

 13. Go into the DIGOPS-HOME directory where manage.py is stored and type in the following command